preactjs/preact-www/content/en/guide/v11/upgrade-guide.md

 ### Supported Browser Versions

-Preact 11.x will support the following browsers without any additional polyfills:
+Preact 11.x bundles are transpiled for the following browsers:

 - Chrome >= 40
 - Safari >= 9
 - Firefox >= 36
 - Edge >= 12

-If you need to support older browser versions, you will need to use polyfills.
+Preact does not include polyfills and relies on `Object.assign`, `String.prototype.startsWith`, and `queueMicrotask`.
+Not all versions listed above provide these APIs, so you may need to polyfill them depending on your browser support requirements.
+Without polyfills, these APIs are available in Chrome 71+, Safari 12.1+, Firefox 69+, and Edge 79+.

 ### Supported TypeScript Versions